RicoJia/ricojia.github.io/_posts/2023/2023-03-03-cpp-oop-polymorphism.markdown

 ### Quirks

 - **Virtual functions cannot be called in ctor or dtor**
-    - This is because in construction or destruction, when calling a virtual function, C++ does NOT use dynamic dispatch there, and will only use the definition from the class where the constructor is defined.
+    - This is because in construction or destruction, **when calling a virtual function, C++ does NOT use dynamic dispatch there**, and will only use the definition from the class where the constructor is defined.
 This is to **prevent calling a virtual function that touches uninitialized data.** See below example

 ```cpp
 #include <iostream>